 For a more specific information, visit this website that has a good calculator for surveillance bandwidth.

-We recommend starting with the GoBrolly® Home Office plan with 14 Mbps Down and 7 Mbps Up with 210 GB Free Data.
+We recommend starting with the GoBrolly® Home Office plan.
 You can always change packages, it is that simple.